heimoshuiyu/whisper-fastapi/README.md

 - For `/v1/audio/transcriptions`, submit using `curl <api_url> -F file=audio.mp4 -F gpt_refine=True`.
 - For `/v1/konele/ws` and `/v1/konele/post`, use the URL format `/v1/konele/ws/gpt_refine`.

-The default model is `gpt-4o-mini`.
-You can easily edit the code to change the or LLM's prompt to better fit your workflow.
+The default model is `gpt-4o-mini` set by environment variable `OPENAI_LLM_MODEL`.

+You can easily edit the code LLM's prompt to better fit your workflow.
 It's just a few lines of code.
 Give it a try, it's very simple!

 ## Usage